mickey87910/jetbot_app_communication/README.md

 ![image](https://github.com/omega87910/jetbot_app_communication/blob/master/README_IMG/control_interface.png)<br>

-### I think this is very convinience for you guys collecting pictures and training AI.
+### I think this is very convenience for you guys collecting pictures and training AI.
 Have a nice day.<br>